-Did you ever wonder about the roly-polies (also known as sow bugs and pill bugs) you find outside when you turn over a rock over or rake away damp leaves?
+Did you ever wonder about the roly-polies (also known as sow bugs and pill bugs) that you find outside when you turn over a rock or rake damp leaves?
 Maybe you've even seen a few in your garage or house.
-In turns out these roly-polies are terrestrial isopods which are related to shrimp and lobsters!
-Although, maybe you're not too surprised based on their looks.
+It turns out these roly-polies are terrestrial isopods, which are related to shrimp and lobsters!
+Although maybe you're not too surprised, based on their appearance.

-In today's task, How do we know what isopods do?, students and their families engage in science and engineering practices to begin to make sense of the science idea animals have external structures that serve various functions in growth, survival and behavior while becoming more familiar (and hopefully less fearful) of terrestrial isopods.
+In today's task, How do we know what isopods do?, students and their families engage in science and engineering practices to begin to make sense of the science idea that animals have external structures that serve various functions in growth, survival, and behavior—while becoming more familiar (and hopefully less fearful) of terrestrial isopods.

-Terrestrial isopods go by many common names such as roly-poly, sow bug, and pill bug.
+Terrestrial isopods have many common names, such as roly-poly, sow bug, and pill bug.
 They are small land-dwelling crustaceans that are related to shrimp and lobsters.
 The best time to collect terrestrial isopods (isopods) is between spring and fall.

 Materials (per student or student pairs)

 cotton ball, paper towel (1/2 sheet), or small piece of sponge